 There are two ways to shift from manual to automated patch management- by using a unified endpoint management solution or a patch management tool.
 But, which is the ideal way?
 Let’s compare:

-- All-in-one management: UEM solutions like Scalefusion UEM consolidate patch management with other endpoint management capabilities, such as app distribution, compliance enforcement, and remote troubleshooting.
-This extensive approach facilitates the patching of multiple endpoints.
+- All-in-one management: UEM solutions like Scalefusion UEM consolidate patch management with other endpoint management capabilities, such as application distribution, compliance enforcement, and remote troubleshooting.
+This extensive approach facilitates the patching of multiple endpoints, including remote endpoints.

 - Granular security: With integrated security features like full disk encryption, access control, and compliance monitoring, UEM ensures that patching is part of a broader, robust security framework.